darbio/planets/README.md

 External influences, such as comets, can enter a solar system and provide input from elsewhere.

+Telescopes provide insight into objects in the solar system.
+Telescopes can be conceptualised in this example as user interfaces or reporting tools.

 ## Running the example

 This example uses node foreman to run the workers and web processes defined in